Toddler

 There’s no shortage of books, advice, and training methods when it comes to babies and sleep.
 But what about toddlers and sleep?
 I was surprised to learn the hard way that it’s actually very common for toddlers to have sleep regressions around age 2.
 In our case, this age also corresponded with a difficult adjustment to becoming a big brother, so it felt like a double whammy.

 My then 2-year-old, previously sleeping peacefully and well, started refusing to stay in his bed at bedtime, waking up multiple times throughout the night and legitimately sleeping worse than his newborn sister.
-This was new territory for me, and after talking to experts, I now know that plenty of other toddler moms face the same challenges.
+This was new territory for me, and after talking to experts, I now know that plenty of other toddler moms face the same sleep challenges.
 The good news?
 This, too, shall pass.
 It just may take some time and some consistent routines.

 It’s important to note that, as with everything in parenting, there’s no one right answer for everyone when it comes to sleep and really, anything else.
 All children have different temperaments and needs.
 As moms, we know our children best, and in the end, we have to do what feels right for us and them.